keenanwoodall/Deform/README.md

 * Thanks to [David Carney](https://twitter.com/thedavidcarney), [William Besnard](https://twitter.com/BillSansky) and Raphael for beta testing Deform.
 Their feedback was invaluable and I'm very grateful to them.

 ## Author's Note
 Thanks so much for checking out Deform!
 It's been my passion project since 2016 and has undergone **4 rewrites**!
-For a long time I planned to charge money for this tool, but I've decided to release it for free for a few reasons.
+For a long time I planned to charge money for this tool, but I've decided to release it for free for a few reasons:

 1. I'm self-taught and still quite young.
-I take pride in this, but it's made it very hard to "get a foot in the door".
+I take pride in this, but it's made it hard to "get a foot in the door".
 I don't have a college to help me get an internship or a degree to vouch for my skill so I need to show my programming prowess by making badass projects.
 I *could* sell Deform but I see that as a short-term solution.
 My long-term goal is to make awesome tools for an awesome company.
 Making my projects free and open-source is the best way to get my code in the hands of a possible employer.
-2. I wouldn't have been able to make this tool if the game dev community wasn't so supportive.
+2. I wouldn't have been able to make this tool if the game-dev community wasn't so supportive.
 I want to give back to the community in some way.
 3. Now that it's open-source other people can contribute to the project!
 I think Deform is awesome right now, but there's always room for improvement and I'm excited to see what cool stuff people want add!

 **If you you work at, or know an awesome studio that is looking for an intern or junior developer, please reach out!**